Cooperative oligopoly games with boundedly rational firms: First-order stochastic dominance

-The $\gamma$ core is based on the worst scenario for the members of the deviant coalition $S$: all $n-s$ firms remain separate entities.
-Under $f^\lambda_{n,s}$, the singleton coalitions structure is one only of the structures that the members of $S$ take into account.
-Other, more favorable, structures occur with positive probability.
-Hence, the worth of $S$ in our game is no less than its worth under the $\gamma$ theory, which explains the relation between the two cores.
+\vsp\noi The $\gamma$-core is based on the worst scenario for $S$: all $n-s$ firms remain separate entities.
+Under $f_{n,s}$, the singleton coalitions structure is just one of the partitions that $S$ takes into account.
+Other, more favorable, partitions occur with positive probability.
+Hence, the value of $S$ under $f_{n,s}$ is higher than its value under $\wh{z}_{n,s}$.